SympleSynz/Presentation2/README.md

 - The uses of Trello is found in a variety of fields, including work and personal uses.
 These fields include real estate management, software project management, school bulletin boards, etc [1].

 - Even though the base functionalities of Trello are free, but a paid premium is offered for additional services.
+However, Trello Gold services can be obtained for free if the user invites more people to trello.
+Trello Gold allows for other background options, emoji, larger images, and many other attributes.

 ###Trello Details